 - From the drop-down menu on the Print dialogue box, select BYU Public Color to print all the pages in your document on a color printer, or select BYU Public B&W to print all the pages in your document on a black and white printer.
 Click “Ok.”

-- A window will pop up asking your net ID and a name for the print job; enter that information and click “Print.”
+- A window will pop up asking your net ID and a name for the print job; enter the number on your courtesy card as the net ID and give it any name you want and click “Print.”
 Your print job is then sent to a print queue that you can access from any printing release station on campus.

-- To print in color at the law school, go to the printing room on the 3rd floor of the law library.
+- To print in color at the law school, go to the third floor of the law library near the Rex E. Lee room.
+There is actually a BYU Public Color printer and a BYU Public B&W printer there.

-- Swipe your BYU ID card at the printing release station, and follow the instructions on the screen in order to select and print your job.
+- Swipe your courtesy card at the printing release station, and follow the instructions on the screen in order to select and print your job.

 - These two BYU public printers, and the cost associated with printing to them, are in no way affiliated or connected with the BYU Law Co-Op printing.